pjvds/born2code.net/_posts/2013-05-05-split-multiple-commits.md

 keywords: [git, rebase, commits, history]
 ---

 I have added a new feature to the [node auth module](https://github.com/ciaranj/node-oauth) to not follow redirects.
-Next to functional changes I also [removed](https://github.com/pjvds/node-oauth/commit/e16527e674d26733763028667b92e539126d691c) some trailing whitespaces.
+Next to functional changes I also [removed](https://github.com/pjvds/node-oauth/commit/e16527e674d26733763028667b92e539126d691c) some trailing white spaces.
 This to satisfy tools like [jshint](http://jshint.com).

-Ciaran, the maintainer of the module, [tell me](https://github.com/ciaranj/node-oauth/pull/138#issuecomment-16996402) that he likes what I did but would like to see the functional- and whitespaces changes in separate commits.
+Ciaran, the maintainer of the module, [tell me](https://github.com/ciaranj/node-oauth/pull/138#issuecomment-16996402) that he likes what I did but would like to see the functional- and white spaces changes in separate commits.
 This means I need to split some commits in made.
-Spliting commits and rewriting git repository history is not something I do on a daily basis, and I guess there are more out there, so I decided to write down how I did it for future reference.
+Splitting commits and rewriting git repository history is not something I do on a daily basis, and I guess there are more out there, so I decided to write down how I did it for future reference.

 ## The commits